 Summary of course

-Our new programme in Games Design will provide you with an opportunity to begin your journey in the games design industry.
-Using industry software and hardware in our purpose built Mac suites will give you the best possible start.
+Our programme in Games Design will provide you with an opportunity to begin your journey in the games design industry.
+Using industry software and hardware in our purpose built PC suites which will give you the best possible start.

 You will have the opportunity to design your own game prototypes, as well as study how games work as a product or format.
 You will research key players in the games design industry who will inspire you when it is your time to pitch your own ideas.
 By the end of the course, you will have a range of skills that will prepare you for your next step, as well as gaining transferable skills relevant to broader fields.